bioinformatics-ua/BackupUploader/README.md

 # Backup Uploader

-A simple command that uploads files, with a focus on backup files, to a cloud server, allowing to have different directories that store backups with different keeping policies.
+A simple command that uploads files, with a focus on backup files, to a cloud server, allowing to have different directories that store backups with different retain policies.

 ## Backup Chain